© 2024 Ideastream Public Media

 But some Native Americans have criticized the holiday's timing, saying it was picked in poor taste.

-For one, the holiday comes straight after Thanksgiving, which some Native Americans call the National Day of Mourning for its longstanding connection to colonialism.
-European settlers killed 56 million indigenous people across South, Central and North America in about 100 years, researchers at the University College London estimate.
+Firstly, the holiday comes straight after Thanksgiving, which some Native Americans call the National Day of Mourning due to its long-standing connection to colonialism.
+Research from University College London estimates that European settlers killed 56 million Indigenous people across South, Central and North America over the course of 100 years.

-And second, the holiday is shared with Black Friday, a celebration of capitalistic greed and gluttony in some eyes.
+Secondly, the holiday coincides with Black Friday, which some view as a celebration of capitalist greed and gluttony.

-In recent years, U.S. presidents have issued proclamations to observe Indigenous Peoples' Day on Columbus Day, the federal holiday that falls in October and celebrates the voyage of Christopher Columbus.
+In recent years, U.S. presidents have issued proclamations to observe Indigenous Peoples' Day on Columbus Day, the federal holiday that falls in October and celebrates Christopher Columbus' voyage.

-But the month of November is still set aside as Native American Heritage Month.
+But the month of November is designated as Native American Heritage Month.

 There are no set rules for observing the time, but some Native American groups suggest making space for reflection, recognition and education.

-You might start by looking up and formally acknowledging which Indigenous lands you're living on or visiting, then checking for local events or digging into books and podcasts.
+You might start by looking up and formally acknowledging which Indigenous lands you're living on or visiting and then checking for local events or digging into books and podcasts.
 Check out this edition of NPR's Up First newsletter for a handy list of ideas.

 4. Learn something new